 Since data can be produced in different places, several classes are needed to support this.
 First, the plots of interest must be selected (for example, one-dimensional histograms).
 This is done by Selector.
 Selected plots must be grouped.
 For example, we may want to plot data x versus Monte-Carlo x, but not data x vs data y.
 Data is grouped by GroupBy.
-To preserve the group, we can't yield it to the following elements, but have to transform the plots inside GroupPlots.
+To preserve the group, we can't yield its members to the following elements, but have to transform the plots inside GroupPlots.
 We can also scale (normalize) all plots to one using GroupScale.

+'''

-class GroupBy (group\by)
+class GroupBy(group_by)

-Group data.
+Group values.

+'''

 Data is added during update().
-Groups are available as groups attribute.

-Groups is a mapping of keys (return values of group\by) and lists of items with the same key.
+Groups dictionary is available as groups attribute. groups is a mapping of keys (defined by group_by) to lists of items with the same key.